4.9

 • Suggested and implemented strategies that reduced cashier shift‑end discrepancies by 40%.

-5. Keep the Game Relevant
+5. Keep unrelated work in the background

 Takeaway